California Healthy-by-Default Kids’ Meal Drinks Bill

 Read SB 1192 text and check the current status here.
 (You will be taken to an external link.)

-Attached is a sample support letter for the Senate Health Committee.
-Download the letter here.
-(New support letter is attached.)
+Attached is a sample support letter for the Assembly Health Committee.
+Download the newsupport letter here.
+(New support letter will automatically download as a Word file.)

 Sample messages to share with your followers to show that you support #SB1192 #KidsMealDrinks: